-So being the Messiah or the Christ indicates that Jesus will have royal prerogatives, and be able to rule the earth as king when He returns (Daniel 7:13-14; 2:44.)
-All human governments, whether kingdoms, democracies, or dictatorships, will be abolished then, and the world will have a true direct theocracy (not merely humans ruling in God's name, such as in Iran's "Islamic Republic.")
-Jesus was anointed by the Holy Spirit, it should be noted, not literal oil (see Acts 10:38 and Luke 4:18).
+After Christos returns to earth as God promised (Acts 1:11) the world will experience having a true direct theocracy (not merely humans ruling in God's name, such as in Iran's "Islamic Republic").
+He was anointed by the Holy Spirit, it should be noted, not literal oil (see Acts 10:38 and Luke 4:18).

-Another allusion to Jesus' title here comes from the high priests being anointed in the Old Testament when being ordained (Leviticus 8:2, 10, 12).
-Jesus was also to be the high priest for Christians after His death and resurrection (Hebrews 5:5 - 6, 10; 7:20 - 28).
-He intercedes for their sins with God the Father.
-So here there would be a union of church and state, of the king and high priest roles in the divine Person of Jesus under the rule of the kingdom of God.
+Another allusion to this title belonging to Jesus comes from the high priests being anointed in the Old Testament when being ordained (Leviticus 8:2, 10, 12).
+He was also to be the high priest, after the order of Melchizedek, for Christians after His death and resurrection (Hebrews 5:5 - 6, 10, 7:20 - 28).